Addressing issues in defining the Love numbers for black holes: Teukolsky equation in the small-frequency limit

 \end{itemize}

 Having outlined the shortcomings of \cite{Chia:2020yla}, we provide below the master equation satisfied by the radial part of the gravitational perturbation.
-For this purpose, we employ Teukolsky's formulation of black hole perturbation \cite{Teukolsky:1972my, Teukolsky:1973ha, Press:1973zz, Teukolsky:1974yv}, based on the Newman-Penrose formalism \cite{Newman:1961qr}.
+For this purpose, we employ Teukolsky's formulation of black hole perturbation~\cite{Teukolsky:1972my, Teukolsky:1973ha, Press:1973zz, Teukolsky:1974yv}, based on the Newman-Penrose formalism~\cite{Newman:1961qr}.
 In general, Teukolsky's formalism provides the master equation for various perturbations, each characterized by a single spin value (see \cite{Teukolsky:1973ha}).
 For example, the equation for $s=0$ depicts the evolution of a test scalar field, $s=(1/2)$ describes a test neutrino field, $s=\pm 1$ presents a test electromagnetic field, and finally, $s=\pm 2$ corresponds to gravitational perturbations.
-For our purpose, we are interested in the gravitational perturbation described by the perturbed Weyl scalar $\psi_{4}$, therefore we will consider the Teukolsky equation with $s=-2$.
-The perturbed Weyl scalar $\psi_{4}$ in the ingoing Kerr coordinate can be decomposed as \cite{Teukolsky:1974yv},
+For our purpose, we are interested in the gravitational perturbation described by the perturbed Weyl scalar $\psi_{4}$; therefore, we will consider the Teukolsky equation with $s=-2$.
+Even though the Teukolsky equation is often quoted in the Boyer-Lindquist coordinate system $(t,r,\theta,\phi)$, for our purpose it will be convenient if we express the Teukolsky equation in the ingoing Kerr coordinates $(v,r,\theta,\Tilde{\phi})$.
+These ingoing Kerr coordinates are related to the Boyer-Lindquist coordinates through the following transformations~\cite{Teukolsky:1974yv}: